NASA-IMPACT/veda-data-pipelines/README.md

 ## Scripts

-`/scripts/batch/submit-job.sh` submits a NetCDF/HDF conversion job to the AWS Batch Queue to be picked up by the AWS Batch Compute environment.
+`/scripts/batch/submit-job.sh` submits a NetCDF/HDF to COG conversion job to the AWS Batch Queue to be picked up by the AWS Batch Compute environment.
 It assumes:

-* You have pushed the [`docker/nc-to-cog`](./docker/nc-to-cog) docker image with AWS ECR
+* You have pushed the [`docker/nc-to-cog`](./docker/nc-to-cog) docker image with AWS ECR.

 Example: